art-just-code/ci-cd-tasks/README.md

 Look at the branches =>

-notification - into TG
+notification - after deploy job send message to TG chat

 jenkins - example ci/cd pipeline by Jenkins

-nexus-upload - upload stage into Nexus
+nexus-upload - upload stage to Nexus repository, after that - deploy from it

 docker - ci/cd pipeline with release and deploy use by docker